geoserver/geoserver/doc/en/user/source/extensions/geofence-server/tutorial.rst

   .. note:: Since we defined no rules yet, the default behavior of GeoFence is to deny access to all resources.

-There should now be a :guilabel:`GeoFence Server` link on the left side of the screen after logging in.
+There should now be a :guilabel:`GeoFence Data Rules` link on the left side of the screen after logging in.
 Click on it.
 This is the configuration page of your internal GeoFence.

 .. figure:: images/tutorial_rulespage1.png